 Halloween is tomorrow, and it seems to have become yet another excuse for folks to lose their minds decorating their houses.
-I think a great growth industry would be convertible home decorations, which can change from Halloween to Christmas, with a simple flick of a switch.
-The lights should be easy enough, but I am not sure how you might change a 10 foot tall inflated ghost into a 10 foot inflated Rudolph?
-Did you realize in 2011 13.3 million Canadian homes gave out Candy?
+I think a significant growth industry would be convertible home decorations, which can change from Halloween to Christmas with a simple flick of a switch.
+The lights should be easy enough, but I am not sure how you might change a 10-foot-tall inflated ghost into a 10-foot inflated Rudolph?
+Did you realize in 2011, 13.3 million Canadian homes gave out Candy?
 That is a lot of homes (and even more Candy).

 Some very spooky food prices this week as well, OK, last week, but I note that no one seemed to really care that much about it.
 The election is, however, a hot topic with many of our regular contributors in terms of how the change in government will affect their lives (and yours as well).

-Also remember that on Sunday morning (really early) the clocks go back an hour, which means that if you don’t do anything you will be early to work on Monday morning.
+Also, remember that on Sunday morning (really early) the clocks go back an hour, which means that if you don’t do anything, you will be early to work on Monday morning.
 The only way I remember is Spring Forward, Fall Back.
-The one nice thing about most technology is that they change their clocks themselves (except for older technology which change on the wrong days).
+The one nice thing about most technology is that they change their clocks themselves (except for older technology which changes on the wrong days).

-For me it is a lovely weekend ahead as well as it is the Rugby World Cup Final on Saturday, with New Zealand playing Australia.
-I think this time I will cheer for the All-Blacks.
+For me, it is a lovely weekend ahead as well as the Rugby World Cup Final on Saturday, with New Zealand playing Australia.
+I think this time, I will cheer for the All-Blacks.

 My Writings for Week Ending October 30th